Use Fireworks Safely to Enjoy Summer Holidays

 - Only buy fireworks that are legal for use.

 - Keep a water bucket and working hose nearby.

 - Get rid of any flammable objects at your location.

 - Sparklers are not for children to use alone - the chemicals can reach 1,200°!

 - If a firework fails, don't try to relight it.
 Douse the area with water.

 - Call 911 immediately for any fireworks-related injury.

 KidsHealth.org has lots of helpful information on fireworks for parents.We can Help With Premises Liability Cases

 The Law Offices of Diana Santa Maria, P.A. has extensive experience in representing victims who have been injured by fireworks or any other type of premises liability injury.
 You may be eligible for compensation if the accident was due to someone's negligence.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to get you the compensation that you and your family deserve.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to get you the compensation that you and your family deserve.
 You can reach us at (954) 434-1077 or contact us via the website.